-Two departments within SP are represented within the project, the departments of Fire Research and the Department of Building Mechanics.
+Two departments within RISE are represented within the project, the departments of Fire Research and the Department of Building Mechanics.
 The department of Fire Research, coordinator of the IMPROVER project, has extensive experience from national and international R&D projects in the fields of crisis management, risk and safety as well as reaction to fire, fire resistance, and fire dynamics.

 The Danish Institute of Fire and Security Technology (DBI) is Denmark's leading knowledge centre in the field of fire safety and prevention.
 We maintain our knowledge through relevant participation in research and development activities and services that we offer private and public enterprises, institutions and authorities.